ojss/c3lr/README.md

 # Introduction
 Unsupervised learning is argued to be the dark matter of human intelligence.
 To build in this direction, this paper focuses on unsupervised learning from an abundance of unlabeled data followed by few-shot fine-tuning on a downstream classification task.
 To this aim, we extend a recent study on adopting contrastive learning for unsupervised pre-training by incorporating class-level cognizance and expanding the contrastive optimization loss to account for it.
 Our experimentation both in standard and cross-domain scenarios demonstrate that we not only stay current with the state-of-the-art (SoTA) in all scenarios but also sets a new SoTA in (5-way, 1 and 5-shot) settings for mini-ImageNet dataset.

+The high-level idea here is to not only enforce the latent embeddings of augmented images come close to that of the source image in the embedding space (the classical contrastive setting), but also enforce embeddings of the images belonging to each cluster (and their augmentations) come closer to each other, for which a preceding unsupervised cluster formation step is required.
+This can help enforce similar classes into separate clusters, which will in turn be used as additional information in a modified two-term contrastive loss.

 # Algorithm
 Algorithm Flow             |  Algorithm :-------------------------:|:-------------------------: